-"I'm going to live in L.A., either for the next three weeks or for the next five years," he declares lightly, heading West to do the pilot for a series that ABC may slip in at midseason.
+“I’m going to live in L.A., either for the next three weeks or for the next five years,” he declares lightly, heading West to do the pilot for a series that ABC may slip in at midseason.
 Called The Court, it will star Sally Field as a liberal Supreme Court Justice; Cox is her crotchety adversary on the bench.
-"Because I play somebody questionable, he'll probably be a Republican," cracks Cox.
-"An iconoclastic, old-fashioned, Yankee Republican with his own agenda--John Huston out of John Houseman via Justice Scalia."
+“Because I play somebody questionable, he’ll probably be a Republican,” cracks Cox.
+“An iconoclastic, old-fashioned, Yankee Republican with his own agenda–John Huston out of John Houseman via Justice Scalia.”
 One recurring character, a trouble-shooting attorney, will be played by Mandy Patinkin.
-"It's a good series," opts Cox.
-"The potential is enormous."
+“It’s a good series,” opts Cox.
+“The

 Cox has collected two Olivier Awards in Britain, having been named Best Actor for the RSC’s Titus Andronicus and for the Royal Court’s Rat in the Skull, but he is best known as the screen’s first Hannibal Lecter; he originated the role in Manhunter, a 1986 adaptation of Red Dragon (which is about to be remade under its original title, starring Anthony Hopkins, the Oscar-winning Hannibal of 1991’s The Silence of the Lambs).
 Last Friday, Cox netted some magnificent notices for his latest acting feat: winning audience sympathy for a practicing pederast in a low-budget flick initialed L.I.E.